vircadia/vircadia-native-core/INSTALLER.md

     cd vircadia-builder
     chmod +x vircadia-builder
     ```
-3. Set up Vircadia Builder to compile the server.
+3. Run Vircadia Builder to build the server.
 See [here](BUILD.md#possible-environment-variables) for possible environment variables and settings.
     ```
     ./vircadia-builder --build server
     ```
-4. Build the server.
+4. If Vircadia Builder needed to install dependencies and asks you to run it again then do so.
     ```
     ./vircadia-builder --build server
     ```